jader-moura/izi-menu/README.md

 ## Draft Preview

-All products and pages are draft-enabled so you can preview them before publishing them to your website.
-To do this, these collections use [Versions](https://payloadcms.com/docs/configuration/collections#versions) with `drafts` set to `true`.
-This means that when you create a new post, project, or page, it will be saved as a draft and will not be visible on your website until you publish it.
-This also means that you can preview your draft before publishing it to your website.
-To do this, we automatically format a custom URL which redirects to your front-end to securely fetch the draft version of your content.

 Since the front-end of this template is statically generated, this also means that pages, products, and projects will need to be regenerated as changes are made to published documents.
 To do this, we use an `afterChange` hook to regenerate the front-end when a document has changed and its `_status` is `published`.

 For more details on how to extend this functionality, see the official [Draft Preview Example](https://github.com/payloadcms/payload/tree/examples/draft-preview).